 That has been the case, but it changed last week.

-At Black Hat, the biggest security conference in the US, researchers presented a $10 device that was able to copy these key cards that were claimed to be “hard to copy” in under 60 seconds!
+At Black Hat, the biggest security conference in the US, researchers presented a $10 device that was able to copy these key cards used for access control systems that were claimed to be “hard to copy” in under 60 seconds!

 HID proximity cards, popular access cards used by offices all over the world, and the protocol that underlies them, known as Wiegand, are inherently obsolete and should not be used anymore.